How To Pick A Good Watermelon

 Tip #3: Knock on It with Your Knuckles

-Your knuckles should bounce off the melon, and the surface should be pretty hard and firm.
-You will get a dull thud if the flesh is soft, which indicates it’s starting to spoil.
 If you don’t want to knock with your knuckles, then you can push firmly with the tip of your thumb.
 Ideally there should be little or no give when you push in.

 Tip #4: Get the Heaviest One for Its Size

-The watermelon pictured above here in my post was a whopping 18 pounds!
+The whole watermelon pictured above here in my post was a whopping 18 pounds!
 It was heavier than the other comparably sized melons around it.
 It’s more bang for your buck too.

 Tip #5: Check for a Uniform Shape